 Children may have a physical disability at birth or may develop one later.
 Disabilities can range from congenital conditions, like cerebral palsy, to genetic disorders, like muscular dystrophy, or may develop as a result of illness or injury.
-Whatever physical disability a child has, it’s important to know how you can best care for them.
+Whatever physical disability a child has, it’s important to know how you can serve the best home care nursing for them.

 What to expect